przemek83/order-cache/README.md

 | Catch2 | 3.7.0 | 3.7.0 |

 ## Usage:
-Program can run in multiple ways.
-Here are 3 example ones to run it:
+The program can run in multiple ways.
+Here are 3 examples of how to run it:
 1. Pass example file named `sample.txt` from project repo:
     ```shell
     $ ./order-cache < sample.txt